MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

 *Bridging is subject to change*

-And finally, the Advanved tab.
+And finally, the Advanced tab.

 .. figure:: ../_static/images/Eryone18.PNG
     :figwidth: 700px